2017-2018 Notice for Statewide Tests

 Students will take the state tests again this coming spring.
 While the tests in English Language Arts and Math cannot tell us everything about your child’s academic progress, the results do act as a snapshot of your child’s strengths and areas for improvement in those subject areas.
 The tests help our school district get a more complete and accurate picture of how all Siuslaw students are performing.
 As we assess curriculum, review instructional strategies, distribute resources and work to improve our educational system, our students’ performance overall is a big factor in planning and decision-making.

 Siuslaw School District has always had a high participation rate on state assessments as both parents and staff have found value in this “point-in-time” check on the progress of our students and our educational system.
 However, parents in Oregon have the option to opt their children out of state assessments this spring.
-Should you wish to opt your child out, please read the information carefully and then print, complete, and return the form to the main office of your child’s school by February 10th, 2017.
+Should you wish to opt your child out, please read the information carefully and then print, complete, and return the form to the main office before your child begins testing.

 If you have additional questions, please contact your child’s building principal.